This post may contain affiliate links, for more information see our disclaimer.

 9. Minor Home Repairs

-Thanks to the internet, we are able to access over a million terabytes of information right at our fingertips.
+Thanks to the internet, we can access over a million terabytes of information right at our fingertips.
 Yeah, that is a ton of information!

-With all of that info, it’s important to know how to filter through the junk and get what you are looking for.
+With all of that info, it’s essential to know how to filter through the junk and get what you are looking for.